 Elections to the IMGA Board shall be carried out by the General Assembly whenever seats on the Board become available, whether through expiry of a term or by virtue of a casual vacancy.

 Art.
-25 Auditing of Accounts
+17 Accounting year and auditing of Accounts

+The accounting year shall run from 1 January to 31 December.

+IMGA’s accounts shall be prepared in accordance with prevailing accounting standard.

-IMGA’s accounts shall be audited each year by a professional auditor appointed by the IMGA Board.
-Subsequently, the accounts may be inspected by a representative of a member federation.
-The fiscal year shall run from 1 January until 31 December.
+The accounts shall be audited each year by a qualified professional auditor appointed by the General Assembly.

+The audited accounts are published on the IMGA website.

 Art.
-26 Quorum
+18 Quorum

-Except for the provisions of Article 38, the decisions of the General Assembly shall be valid irrespective of the number of member federations represented.
+Subject to Article 26, the decisions of the General Assembly shall be valid irrespective of the number of Members attending.

 Art.
-27 Voting
+19 Voting

-Irrespective of the number of delegates representing it when voting, each member federation shall be entitled to one vote only.
+Irrespective of the number of delegates representing it when voting, each Member has one vote only.

 Art.
-28 Majorities
+20 Majorities

-Subject to the provision of paragraph 2 of this Article and of Article 33, decisions of the General Assembly shall be taken on the basis of a simple majority of the votes cast.
-Abstentions, blank, spoiled and invalid votes will not be counted.
-In the case of elections, if additional ballots are necessary, the candidates obtaining the smallest number of the votes cast in each ballot shall be eliminated until one candidate obtains a simple majority of the votes cast.
+Subject to paragraph 3 of this Article and to Article 26§2, decisions of the General Assembly shall be taken on the basis of a simple majority of the votes cast.

+Abstentions, blank, spoiled and invalid votes are not counted to establish the applicable majority.

-Alterations to the Constitution shall be carried only if they obtain two thirds of the votes cast, abstentions and invalid votes do not count.
+Alterations to the Constitution shall be effective only if they obtain two thirds of the votes cast.
+Abstentions, blank, spoiled and invalid votes do not count as votes cast.

+Voting for elections are set forth in art.
+22.2.5 below (Conduct of elections).

 Art.
-29 Date of taking effect
+21 Date of taking effect

-Elections and decisions of the General Assembly shall take effect immediately after the General Assembly session at which they occurred, unless decided otherwise by the General Assembly.
+Elections and decisions of the General Assembly shall take effect immediately after the General Assembly at which they occur, unless specified otherwise in the content of the decision or as specifically decided by the General Assembly.

 Art.
-30 Management

-The IMGA shall be managed by a Board, consisting of a minimum of nine members and a maximum of thirteen members, as follows:
+22 IMGA Board

+Art.
+22.1 Powers and constitution

+The IMGA Board is the Executive Body of the IMGA.
+It has the power to issue any decision on behalf of IMGA not specifically reserved to the General Assembly or another body by these Statutes.

+The IMGA Board is constituted as follows:

-- One President proposed by either a Member Federation (IF) or any member of the Board and elected by the General Assembly.
+A President elected by the General Assembly.

-- One or two Vice Presidents selected amongst the Board members by the Board, and approved by the AGM.

-- One Board member shall have the requisite financial expertise to exercise oversight responsibility over the IMGA’s financial operations and shall be selected amongst the Board members to do so, and approved by the AGM.

-- A minimum of five and a maximum of seven members from the member IFs and elected by the General Assembly.
-Of those members at least one shall be elected from a Summer Sports Federation and one from a Winter Sports Federation.

-- A minimum of one and a maximum of five independent members proposed by the IMGA Board and elected by the General Assembly; each representing expertise, knowledge, and continuity within the interest areas of IMGA.

-- The CEO of the IMGA ex officio, without a vote.

-The names of the candidates must be received by the Secretariat no later than one month before the
+A maximum of three members elected by the General Assembly from candidates proposed by the IF Members and which shall be representatives of the IF Members (president, other members of the board of the IF Member or chair of the IF Masters Commission at the IF Members’ discretion).

+A maximum of three members elected by the General Assembly from independent candidates proposed by the Board because of their specific expertise or competence serving the proper management and development of the IMGA, including at least one having the financial expertise adequate to serve as treasurer.